isariyokurari/PlantUML_CGI/README.md

 I wanted to use PlantUML server on the server running Redmine.
 However, I did't want to install apache maven, jetty, Tomcat and Docker.
-So, I decided to install PlantUML to the server running Redmine and create CGI script for PlantUML server.
+So, I decided to install PlantUML to the server running Redmine and develop CGI script for PlantUML server.

 ## The version of Python